ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 ## Choosing the implementation

-Of course how you implement the service container is completly up to you but you should at least decide if you want to compile the dependency graph or not.
-It is possible to mix a compiled container with dynamic service definitions but for the love of structuring things your really should stick with one way.
+Of course how you implement the service container is completely up to you but you should at least decide if you want to compile the dependency graph or not.
+It is possible to mix a compiled container with dynamic service definitions but for the love of structuring things you really should stick with one way.

-The key diffrence between
+The key difference between

 please consider the following setup.